The New Release of Semaphore Improves “Self-Service” by Delivering Semantic Search Across Organisations’ Internal and External Information

-)-- Smartlogic have announced the release of Semaphore 3.1, the latest release of the semantic platform.
-The new version with its revolutionary information classification capabilities increases the ability of diverse audiences to quickly find information, promoting “self service” and cutting costs.
+Semaphore 3.1, the latest release of the semantic platform developed by Smartlogic, improves the ability of diverse audiences to quickly find information, promoting “self service” with semantic search and cutting costs through automatic information classification.

 Smartlogic’s CEO, Jeremy Bentley, explains the concept of “self service” as provided by semantic search: